lucas42/lucos_authentication/README.md

 ## Setup
 Two config files are used to run lucos_auth, both should be placed in a docker volume named `lucos_authentication_config` (This gets mounted in the container at `/etc/authconfig`)
 ### providers.json
 A json file which contains data about various authentication providers.
-This should be in the form of an object, where the keys are unique ids for each provider and the value is an object of key/value pairs about the provider.
+This should be in the form of an object, where the keys are unique ids for each provider matching the account types used by lucos_contacts and the value is an object of key/value pairs about the provider.
 The following fields are accepted:
 * **name**: The name of the provider (user facing)
 * **auth_url**: The url for the provider's oauth2 endpoint
 * **clientid**: The id used by the lucos app with that provider
 * **clientsecret**: The secret used by the lucos app with that provider
 * **scope**: The scope of information request from provider (optional, depending on provider)
-* **accountType**: The id of the provider's corresponding account type in lucos_contacts (defaults to name)
 * **token_host**: The domain of the provider's endpoint for requesting tokens
 * **token_path**: The path of the provider's endpoint for requesting tokens
 * **userinfoendpoint**: The endpoint for identifying the current user from the provider